-- d.
+- 1. The district uses a comprehensive plan for the cost-effective replacement and management of vehicles based on a systematic method to project the number of buses needed to meet transportation needs. - a.
+The district has a written plan for acquiring vehicles that meets replacement needs, anticipates district growth, and specifies performance standards. - b.
+The district has determined standards that are used to make decisions on repairing versus replacing vehicles. - c.
+The district uses an efficient procedure for purchasing vehicles. - d.
 A cost analysis for the operation of each bus in service is conducted on a regular basis. - e.
-Spare buses are available that can easily be assigned to a route in case of need.

-2. The district has implemented inspection and maintenance practices to ensure that all vehicles in service meet or exceed state safety operating requirements.
+Spare buses are available that can easily be assigned to a route in case of need. - 2.
+The district has implemented inspection and maintenance practices to ensure that all vehicles in service meet or exceed state safety operating requirements. - a.

-- a.
 The district regularly reviews its bus safety inspection records to determine their completeness and accuracy. - b.
 School buses in service are inspected every 20 days in accordance with the Florida School Bus Safety Manual and in compliance with Rule 6A-3.017, F.A.C. - c.
 School buses are repaired to meet Rule 6A-3, F.A.C., safety standards before being returned to service to transport students. - d.
 The district has implemented procedures for bus drivers to daily inspect all buses in operation and promptly follow-up on identified deficiencies. - e.
 The district has implemented an effective vehicle preventive maintenance program for buses and other district-owned vehicles, including tracking scheduled and unscheduled repairs, and servicing vehicle components and systems based on time and/or at mileage intervals recommended by manufacturers and physical inspection.

-3. The district has procedures and practices in place to ensure that vehicles are garaged, maintained, and serviced in a safe and economical manner.

-- a.
-The district maintains records on the performance and maintenance of each vehicle. - b.
-The district maintains an efficient ratio of qualified bus technicians to buses and bus miles as indicated by industry standards. - c.
-The district has a staff development program for technicians and garage supervisors to keep them apprised of updated safety, technology, and garage management practices. - d.
-The district has evaluated outsourcing specific maintenance or repair activities as a cost-savings measure and implemented outsourcing where appropriate. - e.
-The district has an adequate number of bus compounds, fueling sites, and garages located or centralized to maximize efficient use of resources. - f.
-The district has implemented an inventory system to ensure security and sufficient, but not excessive, stocking levels. - g.
-The district has implemented a system for managing tires, fuel, and other parts or supplies that comprise a significant percentage of maintenance expenditures. - h.
-The district has implemented an efficient system for tracking maintenance costs, including labor, parts, supplies and fuel (including an automated fueling system.) - i.
-The district uses a program for monitoring environmental, health, and safety standards applicable to transportation shop operations.

-4. The school district provides transportation to meet the educational needs of special education pupils through individual educational programs (IEPs) as provided in Public Law 94-142.

-- a.
-The district has implemented policies regarding transportation services for pupils with special educational needs to ensure compliance with Rule 6A-3.0121, F.A.C. - b.
+he district has procedures and practices in place to ensure that vehicles are uraged, maintained, and serviced in a safe and economical manner. a.
+The district maintains records on the performance and maintenance of each vehicle. b.
+The district maintains an efficient ratio of qualified bus technicians to buses and bus miles as indicated by industry standards. c.
+The district has a staff development program for technicians and garage supervisors to keep them apprised of updated safety, technology, and garage management practices. d.
+The district has evaluated outsourcing specific maintenance or repair activities as a cost-savings measure and implemented outsourcing where appropriate. e.
+The district has an adequate number of bus compounds, fueling sites, and garages located or centralized to maximize efficient use of resources. f.
+The district has implemented an inventory system to ensure security and sufficient, but not excessive, stocking levels. g.
+The district has implemented a system for managing tires, fuel, and other parts or supplies that comprise a significant percentage of maintenance expenditures. h.
+The district has implemented an efficient system for tracking maintenance costs, including labor, parts, supplies and fuel (including an automated fueling system.) i.
+The district uses a program for monitoring environmental, health, and safety standards applicable to transportation shop operations. sp he school district provides transportation to meet the educational needs of becial education pupils through individual educational programs (IEPs) as rovided in Public Law 94-142. a.
+The district has implemented policies regarding transportation services for pupils with special educational needs to ensure compliance with Rule 6A-3.0121, F.A.C. b.
 The district annually assesses whether children who ride on special transportation could instead ride on a regular bus.